-Dean Inserra, the lead pastor of City Church in Tallahassee, is challenging Christians to evangelize a negelected demographic: unsaved Christians.
+Dean Inserra, the lead pastor of City Church in Tallahassee, is challenging Christians to evangelize a neglected demographic: unsaved Christians.

-In his newest book, “The Unsaved Christian: Reaching Cultural Christianity with the Gospel,” Inserra discuss how he believes that the most underrated mission field is that of cultural Christianity.
+In his newest book, “The Unsaved Christian: Reaching Cultural Christianity with the Gospel,” Inserra discusses how he believes that the most underrated mission field is that of cultural Christianity.

 What is ‘cultural Christianity’?